Further establish your brand in the eyes of your customers

 People can smell an inauthentic message a mile away.
 And yes, even in their inbox.
 If you treat all of your readers the exact same way, chances are good that they’ll start to notice.

-In order to make sure the right elements of your brand reach the right people, you’ll need to employ a segmentation strategy.
+In order to make sure the right elements of your brand reach the right people, you’ll need to employ a personal automation and segmentation strategy.
 The process of email segmentation is when you send out specific and relevant content to each individual subscriber.

 This is key for brand awareness because not all of your content is going to be relevant for everyone, and you want it in front of the right people.
 You can segment your readers based on: